klncgty/RevengeTrade/README.md

 ## Usage

-To start the trading bot, run the main script:
+To start the trading bot, run the main script bot.py:

-The bot will:
+The bot.py will:
 - Synchronize the local time with the Binance server.
 - Load active positions from the database.
 - Fetch real-time market data and perform analysis.